Line of industrial computer systems and communication networks

 High-frequency technology

-• RF Filters: Glass for high frequency filters in telecommunication applications
+• RF filters: Glass for high frequency filters in telecommunication applications

 • Antennas: Glass in wireless communication systems

-• Radar Components: Glass in automotive and aerospace applications
+• Radar components: Glass in automotive and aerospace applications

 Learn more